-Registration requires five main steps.
+Enrollment requires six main steps.
 You will be asked to complete two of those steps — Application and Financial Check-In.
 LUOA will complete the remaining steps and provide you with the information and access needed to begin your coursework.

 Step 1: Application: Complete our easy-to-use online application.

-Step 2: An LUOA staff member will contact you within 24 hours with information regarding our online assessment tests.
+Step 2: An admissions counselor will contact you within 48-72 hours with information regarding our online assessment tests.

-Step 3: Your student’s guidance counselor will draft an individualized class schedule based on his/her placement test results and official transcripts.
+Step 4: Your student’s admissions counselor will draft a personalized class schedule based on his/her entrance assessment exam results and official transcripts.

-After completing the lessons of the homeschool curriculum — which are presented in text and video format — students complete problems, assignments and tests electronically.
+After completing the lessons — which are presented in text and video format — students complete problems, assignments and tests electronically.
 Parents and students have instant access to grades and can quickly gain feedback regarding the student’s progress.

 Each day LUOA teachers grade written work, such as essays and projects, and communicate grades and any comments to parents and students.
 Due dates and past due notices help students adhere to their weekly lesson plan.

-A school year consists of two 90-day semesters, each spanning five months.
+A school year consists of two 18-week semesters.
 A full-time student should complete the 180-day school year in 10 months.

-The homeschooling curriculum is divided into 10 units per course.
-Each unit typically requires three to four weeks to complete depending on unit length, student ability, daily scheduling and grade level.
-Students may move at a faster pace but are strongly advised not to rush through the curriculum.
+The curriculum is self-paced with completion based on student ability and daily assignment completion.
+Students may move at a faster pace, but are strongly advised to master content and not rush through the curriculum.